bmw0108/portfolio/README.md

 # Projects Portfolio

 Welcome to my projects portfolio!
-This repository contains the following projects:
+This repository contains projects on data science, machine learning and data visualisation.

 ## 1. Optimal trade execution using ML and RL
 - **Description:** This is my Master's thesis in which I've used many different machine learning models to predict stock prices.